 Place the slices of ham on a platter and spoon the juices from the roasting pan over the top.

-Sides To Serve With Ham
+Side Dishes To Serve With Ham

-There’s so many delicious side dish recipes that go perfectly with ham!
+There are so many delicious side dish recipes that go perfectly with ham!
 From fluffy mashed potatoes to sweet, roasted vegetables, we’ve got a side dish here (or two!) for everyone!

 - Apple Rum Sweet Potatoes